fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/feature-rollout/base.md

 <ParameterDescription
     name='regulator'
-    description='Default configuration for load regulator that can be updated at the runtime without shutting down the policy.' type='Object (aperture.spec.v1.RegulatorDynamicConfig)'
+    description='Default configuration for _Regulator_ that can be updated at the runtime without shutting down the policy.' type='Object (aperture.spec.v1.RegulatorDynamicConfig)'
     reference='../../../spec#regulator-dynamic-config'
     value='"__REQUIRED_FIELD__"'